Why we believe in Grey Sedge grass straws, and you will too.

 As Ho Chi Minh continues its rapid growth, industrial facilities and rice paddies continue to expand.

 By preserving the fields, we are also able to preserve the biodiversity and habitat of this precious Red-listed species (there are currently approx.: 13,000~15,000 wild full grown adults).

 Q: What happens if you harvest too much?

 A: No need to worry.

 The agricultural method used to grow Sedgies is centered around regular re-planting.
-Every 15~17 months the plants grow in thick bunches as they approach harvest.
+Roughly every 12 months the plants grow in thick bunches as they approach harvest.
 The strongest, most resilient ones left in the final batch are gathered, roots (rhizomes, kind of like ginger) and all, and spread out to re-flourish.

 By continuing this circular process, we are able to support the innate sustainability of the local nature, ensure stable resources, secure jobs, dramatically decrease the use of plastic straws and help reduce pollution.

 Since the wetlands are so high in alkaline and iron, it is suitable for only certain types of plants, mainly in the Poales order, such as rice and, you guessed it, Sedgies.